 Leadership Development Plan Assignment

-The student will create a 12-page (with a minimum of 10 footnotes/citations) ministry plan that will explain the process for developing Biblical grounded, healthy, growing, multiplying leaders.
-Your plan must include a title page, 1-page introduction, 10 pages covering the five essential areas below, 1-page conclusion and a bibliography/reference page.
+The student will create a 12-page (with a minimum of 10 footnotes/citations) ministry plan that will explain the process for developing Biblically grounded, healthy, growing, multiplying leaders.
+The student's plan must include a title page, 1-page introduction, 10 pages covering the five essential areas below, 1-page conclusion and a bibliography/reference page.
 The paper must be submitted as a Microsoft Word document and in the style format pertaining to the student’s degree program.
 The five areas are:

 1. The Biblical passages for leader/leadership (Theology).